martinlindholdt/engineering-ways-of-working/README.md

 # Security
 - Each service must register with a CMDB service.
 This service must notify those in the OWNERS file when a valurability is discovered on CVE.
 - All services must use best efforts run with the latest version of dependencies possible to limit security concerns from 3rd party libraries.
-- Build pipelines must do container scanning
+Build pipelines must do container scanning.
+Use tools like Snyk or JFrog Xray for scanning as they alert teams after release about valurbilities
 - No manual changes allowed
-- No evelvated privileges allowed
+- No evelvated privileges allowed on VMs
 - Use the Forigate firewall
 - Use network microsegmentation
 - Services must use JWT tokens issues by an IDP.
 Username/password are not permitted
+- Run HTTPS everywhere
+- Never put plain text secrets into VCS.
+Ideally use a KeyVault the management secret lifecycles
+- Use docker in ROOTLESS mode when possible

 # Privacy
 - Never log PPI data in log files.
 Use masks to hide data where necessary.
 This is a feature available on most modern logging frameworks.